smarthomeNG/plugins/sqlite_visu2_8/README.md

 The `path` attribute allows you to specify the of the SQLite database.

-If you specify a `dumpfile`, SmartHome.py dumps the database every night into this file.
+If you specify a `dumpfile`, SmartHomeNG dumps the database every night into this file.

 items.conf
 --------------

 For num and bool items, you could set the attribute: `sqlite`.
-By this you enable logging of the item values and SmartHome.py set the item to the last know value at start up (equal cache = yes).
+By this you enable logging of the item values and SmartHomeNG set the item to the last know value at start up (equal cache = yes).

 <pre>
 [outside]